MatAtBread/nodent/README.md

 - Re-implement mapLogicalOps to generate correct code for expressions like `a || b && await c`.
 Previous version produced code that wouldn't run.
 - Allow the option `{log:false}` instead of a noop function
 - Correctly place directives at the top of the Program/function when hoisting declarations.
+- Thanks to https://github.com/epoberezkin for the addtional test cases and enhancements

 17-Dec-15 v2.3.10